Hi, I’m Ken Sunwalker,

 Would you believe people actually strip off their clothes and wander through woods and meadows to enjoy the feeling of the breeze and sun on their naked bodies?
 It’s called freehiking.
 Well, my journey into naturism started nearly 20 years ago with freehiking, and I still love it!
 In fact, I’m passionate about freehiking as you see.
 Thanks for visiting!

 My Personal Goal for 2021 is to freehike at least 300 times.
-As of February 28th, I’ve freehiked 51 days.
-(Life and the weather occasionally slows me down.)
+As of June 15th, I’ve freehiked 147 days.
+(Life and the weather occasionally slow me down.)

 Also let me know if I should delete something.

 CLICK ON THE DATES BELOW TO SEE NEW BLOGS:

 Go to the bottom of my Freehiking Blog (click upper right) to SUBSCRIBE and get new content delivered directly to your inbox.